Mobile menu icon

 Discover our interactive map

 Use our interactive digital map and find your way to study spaces, meeting rooms and lab sessions plus much more including the nearest printer, bathroom and water fountain.
-Use one of the three entrances to enter Engineering Building A. The south entrance to Engineering Building A can be found off Booth Street East, adjacent to the Manchester Aquatic Centre.
+Use one of the three entrances to enter the Nancy Rothwell Building.
+The south entrance to the Nancy Rothwell Building can be found off Booth Street East, adjacent to the Manchester Aquatic Centre.
 From North Campus, the nearest entrance to Engineering Building B is north entrance, on Grosvenor Street.
 We also have our east entrance open on Rumford Street.

-Access to Engineering B through Engineering Building A. Take the link bridge on the second floor.
-For information for staff and students in the new home of Engineering and Materials, please visit our Engineering Building A & B user guide.
+Access to Engineering B through the Nancy Rothwell Building.
+Take the link bridge on the second floor.
+For information for staff and students in the new home of Engineering and Materials, please visit our Nancy Rothwell Building and Engineering Building B user guide.

 Places to eat and drink